Saudiaddresspro1/Saudi-address-pro-js/README.md

 </script>
 ```

-## ⚡ How to load ONLY for Saudi Arabia
+## ⚡ How to load ONLY for Saudi Arabia "Smart Country Detection"

-Building a global checkout?
+Building a global forms?
 You don't need to load this script for customers in London or New York.

+The widget automatically activates only when Saudi Arabia is selected - your international customers in London or Tokyo see their normal checkout flow with zero performance impact.

 Here is the standard recipe to conditionally load the widget **only** when the user selects "Saudi Arabia" (SA).